being-basu/Weather-App/README.md

 - Colored terminal output using Colorama for better readability.
 - Handles errors if city data is not found.

+## API Key Setup

+1. Sign up for a free account at OpenWeatherMap (https://openweathermap.org/api).
+2. Generate your own API key from their dashboard.
+3. Replace the API_KEY variable in weather.py with your API key string.
+4. Without a valid API key, the script won’t fetch weather data.

+Note: The script currently contains an API key, but for security, you might want to replace it with your own key.

 ## How to Run

 1. Make sure Python 3 is installed on your system.

 2. Install required libraries:
 ```
 pip install requests colorama
 ```